desultory/hid_ups/readme.md

 This package can be installed with `sudo pip install --break .` then run with `sudo hid_ups`.

+Once started, `hid_ups` will attempt to find UPS devices and listen for stats.

 ## Device detection

 `hid_ups` detects the device using vendor/device strings.
 Only one is currently added.
 The are defined in [hid_devices](src/hid_ups/hid_devices.py)